wendyverdonk93/docs/content/api/payment_methods/post-order-einvoicing.md

 Read more about [E-Invoicing](/payment-methods/billing-suite/e-invoicing/) on our documentation page.

-### Redirect - E-invoicing
+### Redirect

-Creates a redirect E-Invoice order to be paid after delivery.
+Creates a E-invoicing Redirect order to be paid after delivery.

+* Redirect transaction requires all fields completed properly

-* All parameters shown are required field(s)
+* All parameters shown are required field(s):

 | Parameter                      | Type     | Description                                                                              |
 |--------------------------------|----------|------------------------------------------------------------------------------------------|